etianen/django-herokuapp/README.rst

 - Amazon S3 is used to serve static files instead of `django-static <https://github.com/kennethreitz/dj-static>`_.
   Django `does not recommend <https://docs.djangoproject.com/en/dev/howto/static-files/#deployment>`_ serving static files using a Python app server.
-- `anvil <https://github.com/ddollar/heroku-anvil>`_ is used for deployments instead of git.
-This allows the build to be carried out easily on a headless CI server (such as `Travis CI <http://travis-ci.org/>`_ or `Drone.io <http://drone.io/>`_), as well as reducing downtime during by performing slug compilation outside of the normal Heroku deployment cycle.
 - Various minor security and logging improvements.